 And if you name your business right, you can even use it to your advantage when setting up your online presence (I’ll discuss this in a bit).

 Wondering how to choose a name for your business?
-Whether you’re playing around with a few ideas or just have no idea where to get started, we can help with the following advice from real business owners (myself included!).
+Whether you’re playing around with a few ideas, using a business name generator, or just have no idea where to get started, we can help with the following advice from real business owners (myself included!).

 If you want people to know what your business is all about, it goes without saying that your business name should be as clear as possible.
 I know, it seems like basic advice - but you’d be surprised at the number of business owners who aren’t aware that their company names are 100% clear.